CSHL Menu

 • Providing access and support for advanced software packages for image processing, 3-D rendering and measurements.

-Individuals who want to use one of the microscopes must first contact the Resource Manager for an in-depth training session.
+Individuals who want to use one of the microscopes must first contact the Shared Resource staff for an initial consultation followed by an in-depth training session.
 After training, investigators can sign up for microscope use.
 Scheduling of the major microscopes is done through online reservation calendars.
-Microscope images and datasets can be transferred to a shared server or to users’ own computers for preparing figures for presentation and/or publication.
+Microscope images and datasets can be transferred to a shared file server for preparing figures for presentation and/or publication.
 Available microscopes include:

-• Zeiss AxioImager2i upright fluorescence microscope for examining fixed samples.
+• Zeiss Axioimager upright fluorescence microscope for examining fixed samples.

 • Zeiss Observer inverted fluorescence microscope equipped with a fully automated stage for image tiling/mosaics, time-lapse imaging of cultured cells, and brightfield imaging using phase-contrast or Nomarski optics.